clokep/relapse/docs/usage/configuration/config_documentation.md

          This replaces and overrides `subject_claim`.

-       * `subject_claim`: name of the claim containing a unique identifier for the user.
-Defaults to 'sub', which OpenID Connect compliant providers should provide.

-         *Deprecated in Relapse v1.75.0.*

        * `picture_template`: Jinja2 template for an url for the user's profile picture.
          Defaults to `{{ user.picture }}`, which OpenID Connect compliant providers should provide and has to refer to a direct image file such as PNG, JPEG, or GIF image file.